jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/extensive-classification-with-interfaces.md

 One of the ideas behind this is idea is that objects, that have the same command, because they are both parameters of the command, have a joint interface, to create a relation.
 But really, they already have a relation, just an indirect relation, which is also a relation.

-This idea just does not work.
+This idea just might not work.
 It only works if you assume that a command definition is unchangeable and that class references to the same command actually have to be the same procedure, but it hasn’t.
 You can have a command referenced twice that has elements to it that can still be redefined.
 When this might not be the case then yes an idea like objects with the same command have a mutual interface could work, but in dynamic circumstances that are possible in Encircle I just want to forget about it.

 #### A command is an interface